-Fulfillment by Amazon (FBA) businesses are rising in popularity and at FE International we’ve noticed that buyers and sellers are increasingly looking to get involved in the space.
+Fulfillment by Amazon (FBA) businesses are rising in popularity and at FE International we’ve noticed that buyers and sellers are increasingly looking to get involved in the space for lucrative online business opportunities.
 As these businesses are still relatively new, there is not a great deal of formal advice on how to go about scaling FBA businesses effectively, though it is of course of interest to both buyers and sellers looking to operate in the space.

 Having recently joined FE International as an Executive Broker with a strong background in customer acquisition, I wanted to bring some of that experience across to outline a few ways to help scale an FBA business.